 Many believe that litigation and contentiousness go hand in hand.
 This cannot be farther from the truth.
-In a low-conflict divorce litigation, spouses are respectful and cooperative, even though they have vastly different views.
+Many divorce litigations are low conflict and the spouses are respectful and cooperative, even when they have vastly different views.
 With the help of their lawyers, the two sides can work together to agree on issues during low-conflict divorce litigation.
-You can benefit from four-way meetings that include you, your spouse, and both attorneys.
-Oftentimes, both sides come to an agreement during the meetings, and going to court isn’t necessary.
-If you cannot reach an agreement during these meetings, Freed Marcroft’s divorce attorneys will litigate your case in front of a judge, who will then decide the outcome.
-The team will develop a legal strategy for you that might include a formal discovery process and presentation of evidence when litigating a low-conflict divorce.
+We have a variety of tools to help reach resolutions, including pretrials and four-way meetings that include you, your spouse, and both attorneys.
+Oftentimes, both sides come to an agreement and going to court isn’t necessary.
+If you cannot reach an agreement, Freed Marcroft’s divorce attorneys will litigate your case in front of a judge, who will then decide the outcome.

 DIVORCE INFORMATION & FACTS

 Freed Marcroft’s divorce attorneys have a lot of experience helping people through this time, and part of our job is to explain how divorce and family law work in Connecticut.
 Check out our Divorce Information and Facts for answers to the most common legal questions.
 In addition, we are always adding new divorce and family law information to both our Divorce and Family Law Blog and YouTube video channel.

 If we decide to work together, you will have the opportunity to ask (and we will answer) whatever legal questions are on your mind.
 Your lawyer’s answers will be specific to you, your situation, and your goals.

 HOW CAN ATTORNEYS HELP WITH THE DIVORCE PROCESS?